HarshDeep61034/URL_Shortner_App/README.md

 # URL_Shortner_App

-This is a URL Shortner app created using Nodejs, Expressjs, MongoDB, bcrypt, cookie-parser, ejs, Json Web Token,  .
-The app allows users to manage a virtual library where they can add, remove, and update books.
-Each book can be displayed with details such as the author, title, number of pages, and whether it has been read or not.
+This is a URL Shortner app created using Nodejs, Expressjs, MongoDB, bcrypt, cookie-parser, ejs, Json Web Token.
+The app allows users to Shorten their long Urls into short one and keep track of clicks & other info about those url with authentication-based Account Creation.

 ## Table of Contents